SuperHeavyBallet/CathedralOfRotSite/README.md

 - A data source for the accompanying website and creative projects
 - A reference for collaboration, portfolio, and creative development inquiries

+## TODO

+- I want to structure the site more for longer form blog/essay content, seperate from segmented text
+- New page perhaps to replace MUD - Mud does very little, maybe hide but not remove entirely

 ## 🛑 Copyright & Intellectual Property

 **© 2025 Alexander Gorham.
 All content, including names, world concepts, and written entries, is protected under international copyright law.**